sunilsoni/interviewnotes/Cucumber/Cucumber.md

 - `Scenario outline`: Scenario can be executed for multiple sets of data using scenario outline.
 - `Given`: It specifies the context of the text to be executed.
 - `When`: specifies the test action which has to perform.
-- `Then`: Expected outcome of the test can be represented by “Then”
+- `Then`: Expected outcome of the test can be represented by “Then"

 Step Definition
 -------------